-Pure Waters is looking for a Team Leader to coordinate stream sampling activities on the western end of the Outlet Trail.
+Pure Waters is looking for new stream sampling volunteers to work to provide new storm and baseflow data from surrounding Seneca Lake tributaries.
 We currently have 7 volunteers who help do the sampling.

-Approximately 2-4 Sampling events occur between April and October.
-Each sampling usually takes approximately 1-1.5 hours and by supporting this team, you will help collect critical data that will be used to identify sources of pollution negatively impacting the quality of our Seneca Lake Water Quality.
+Approximately 2-4 sampling events occur between March and June.
+Each sampling usually takes approximately 1-1.5 hours and by supporting this team, you will help collect critical data that will be used to identify sources of pollution negatively impacting Seneca Lake Water Quality.